claudius-krause/CaloMamba/README.md

 This Graph Mamba model is designed for pileup subtraction.
 It processes the constituent particle information from the Zj process (Z > νν).

 ## Model Input
-The input file contains data on constituent particles, and the average pileup number per bunch crossing is set to 60.
+The input file contains data on constituent particles for each Zj(Z > v v) event, and the average pileup number per bunch crossing is set to 60.
 Consequently, each event features approximately 1500-4000 particles.

 ## Model Objective
 The primary aim of the Graph Mamba model is to determine the hard energy fraction $\hat{y} = \frac{E_{LV}}{E_{LV} + E_{PU}}$ of each Energy Flow object (EFlowPhoton, EFlowNeutralHadron, and EFlowChargedHadron) through a regression task.
+After that, each EFlow Object's energy can be rescaled and then passed to Delphes for jet clustering and object reconstruction.
+In this way, we can achieve the pileup subtraction with GraphMamba model.

 ## Dataset Samples
 A small sample containing 10 events is available for both the training and validation datasets.